ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 Thousands flocked to the project based on this understanding and contributed time, talent and money, united by the _Original Ethereum Vision_ of "Build Unstoppable Applications".
 They told their friends, vouched for it's integrity, and thanks to this, the good word of Ethereum spread like wildfire.

-Everything was going well in ETH land; people were excited, new ideas were sprouting, projects were launching, and one of those projects in particular was soon to _prove Classic_; The DAO.
+Everything was going well in ETH land; people were excited, new ideas were sprouting, projects were launching, and one of those projects in particular was soon to _prove Classic_.

 ## The DAO